JacckashAkash/tensorflow-for-poets-2/README.md

 # Overview
-This Repo is somewhat changed by Ritesh for the Series - [Image classification With Tensorflow](https://www.youtube.com/playlist?list=PLtl9EQhH8dm3BaqXJBrUvVaITzM0xxD-t) on YouTube.
+This Repo is somewhat changed by Ritesh for the Series - [IMAGE CLASSIFICATION WITH TENSORFLOW](https://www.youtube.com/playlist?list=PLtl9EQhH8dm3BaqXJBrUvVaITzM0xxD-t) on YouTube.

 This repo contains code for the "TensorFlow for poets 2" series of codelabs for Classifying Images in five different categories.